The Orchid and the Bee

 2020 | 5 min

-Created in Collaboration with the National Film Board of Canada
+the National Film Board of Canada

 The Orchid and the Bee is a five-minute virtual reality experience that blends the old with the new.
 At its core, it’s classic old-school stop-motion animation using plasteline-moulded puppets manipulated on motorized physical 3D plexiglass sets.
 Scenes were shot using a 42.4-megapixel DSLR camera mounted on a motion-controlled slider to create a 3D stereoscopic effect that mimics what the eyes would see naturally.
 All elements were then integrated into VR using Nuke node-based digital-compositing software to place the viewer within this rotating spiral of 8K, high-dynamic range (HDR) animated images playing at 60 frames per second.
 The piece has spatialized second-order ambisonic sound design for an enhanced immersive audio experience.
 The Orchid and the Bee is best enjoyed when viewed while standing up but also works when users are seated.
 At launch time, it has been optimized for playback on Oculus Quest, with the hope that a higher resolution and HDR-capable VR headset will become available for future release.